-Evaluation of capitalization of costs relating to track and railway infrastructure and depreciation related to properties
+Evaluation of capitalization of costs relating to track and railway infrastructure

-As discussed in Note 11 to the consolidated financial statements, capital additions were \$2,863 million for the year ended December 31, 2020, of which \$1,427 million related to track and railway infrastructure maintenance, including the replacement of rail, ties, bridge improvements, and other general track maintenance.
+As discussed in Note 11 to the consolidated financial statements, capital additions were \$2,897 million for the year ended December 31, 2021, of which \$1,580 million related to track and railway infrastructure maintenance, including the replacement of rail, ties, bridge improvements, and other general track maintenance.
 As discussed in Note 1 to the consolidated financial statements, expenditures related to self-constructed properties include direct material, labor, and contracted services, as well as other allocated costs.
-The Company follows the group method of depreciation whereby a single composite depreciation rate is applied to the gross investment in a class of similar assets.
-Depreciation expense relating to properties was \$1,583 million for the year ended December 31, 2020.
-The Company performs comprehensive Canadian and U.S. depreciation studies on specific asset groups on a periodic basis, which require significant judgment.
-These studies incorporate numerous assumptions related to the remaining service lives and the U.S. studies involve a third-party specialist.
-The depreciation studies consider, among other factors, the analysis of historical retirement data, and the forecasting of asset life characteristics.
-Changes in estimated service lives can significantly impact the amount of depreciation expense.

-We identified the evaluation of capitalization of costs relating to track and railway infrastructure and depreciation expense related to properties as a critical audit matter.
+We identified the evaluation of capitalization of costs relating to track and railway infrastructure as a critical audit matter.
 The magnitude and complexities in self-constructed properties, as well as the judgments involved in determining whether the expenditure met the Company's pre-determined capitalization criteria required subjective auditor judgment.
-Further, there was a high degree of auditor judgment required in evaluating the estimated service lives of the respective asset classes.

 The following are the primary procedures we performed to address this critical audit matter.
 We evaluated the design and tested the operating effectiveness of certain internal controls related to the Company's capital additions process, including controls related to the monitoring of budget versus actual costs on capital projects and the Company's assessment that the expenditures charged to projects meet the Company's pre-determined capitalization criteria.
-We also evaluated the design and tested the operating effectiveness of certain internal controls related to the Company's depreciation expense process, including controls related to the Company's assessment of the Canadian and U.S. depreciation studies.
 For a sample of capital expenditure additions, we examined underlying documentation and assessed whether the expenditure met the Company's pre-determined capitalization criteria.
 The testing was performed at a disaggregated level by type of cost (including direct material, labor, and contracted services), and for rail, included comparisons to prior period per unit measures by region.
-We compared the data used in depreciation studies to underlying documentation for certain asset classes.
-To evaluate the reasonableness of significant assumptions used in determining the estimated service lives in the Company's Canadian and U.S. depreciation studies, we compared the Company's historical retirement patterns to the service lives used in the depreciation studies, and interviewed both the Company's personnel with specialized knowledge of the subject matter and, for certain asset classes, a third party specialist.
+In addition, we examined the Company's budget versus actual analysis on capital projects and assessed the Company's explanations of differences exceeding pre-determined testing thresholds.